Mission and Vision

 - The Capstone: A 2 semester-long research-based project crowning your final terms at UIC, and in the Honors College, in the area of your choice under the guidance of your Faculty Fellow

 Honors courses are small in size and taught by top professors on campus, providing students the opportunity to interact with UIC’s finest scholars.
 Hundreds of UIC faculty members volunteer each year to work with Honors students because they enjoy working with motivated and talented students.
 Our students are recognized on campus as leaders, innovators and contributors to the UIC community and the city at large.
-To find out more, download a copy of our flyer for prospective students.
-Also, please download our fact flyer for more information on demographics, enrollment statistics, and more.
+Please download our fact flyer for more information on demographics, enrollment statistics, and more.